verosment/scpcb-ue-my-remix/README.md

 ---

 # RTX Mods
-Currently, I am working on getting lighting to act nicer.
+Currently, I am working on getting lighting to look nicer and more stable.
 This involves using emissive materials and manually placing lights in each room if needed.

 ---
 # SCP - Containment Breach Ultimate Edition Reborn